 M.A. in Public History

 Catarina graduated with honors from Texas A&M University in December of 2020 with a BA in History and minors in French and Museum Studies.
-Catarina interned with the National Museum of American History, Gettysburg National Military Park, and Fort Necessity National Battlefield, completing projects in research, archives, and public interpretation.
-Her paper, “The Sedition Act of 1789: Resisting the Republican Threat,” won Best Original Research Paper in the Undergraduate Category at the 2019 Texas A&M History Graduate Student Conference.
-Catarina’s internships and studies fostered her passion for public history, especially interpretation.
+As an undergraduate, Catarina interned with the National Museum of American History, Gettysburg National Military Park, and Fort Necessity National Battlefield, completing projects in research, archives, and public interpretation.
+She completed her graduate fieldwork at Los Alamos National Laboratory in New Mexico and hopes to return to continue her work.
+Catarina’s diverse experiences and studies have fostered her passion for public history.

 Related Schools & Departments